allogic/cpp_linux/libs/processing/README.md

 # Linux Kernel Modesetting
-An advanced c++ wrapper for easy kernel mode setting in linux.
+An advanced c++ wrapper for easy kernel mode setting with double buffering and vsync support in linux.
 Create or debug algorithms with a full RGBA buffer in realtime.

 ## Setup